Office

 More often than not, employees don’t know what those tasks are or they arrive in a barrage in their email inbox.
 Understanding what needs to be submitted, to who, in which channel and by when is such a basic requirement and yet it’s overlooked in so many onboarding software implementations.

-Without resolving this key emotional pain point, the software remains disconnected from the real needs of its users.
+Without resolving this key emotional pain point, the experience remains disconnected from how people work, undermining adoption and impact.

 Bonus Content (scroll down to continue article)